 In 2018, National Australia Bank and Microsoft joined forces to test a system for unlocking cash machines with a face scan.
 The partners did not store images locally and erased all biometric data following the experiment.

 The new system should abolish the need for manual stamping of passports.
 It should help guards to detect travelers attempting to use multiple identities

 Steven Worrall, Managing Director of Microsoft Australia, said: “We want to deliver great connected customer experiences.
 It’s a look into the future for how our customers access banking products and services.”

 #4.
 Home run for Major League Baseball

 Getting thousands of people in and out of sports stadia safely and quickly is a considerable challenge.

 Digital ticketing and payment systems have helped.
-The next stage is a fully biometric entry/exit process.
+The next stage is a full biometric entry/exit process.

-In the US, Major League Baseball (MLB) is already working on this.
+Major League Baseball (MLB) is already working on this in the US.